14thibea/megamix/doc/getting_started.rst

 |  point 6  |   0.84    |   0.16    |
 +-----------+-----------+-----------+

-*In this example, the first point has a 54% chance to belong to the first cluster and 46% chance to belong to the second cluster.*
+*In this example, the first point has a 54% chance to belong to the first cluster and a 46% chance to belong to the second cluster.*

 .. note::

-    This is not the case with K-means where we are not working with probabilities but with labels.
+    This is not the case with K-means which is not working with probabilities but with labels.
 A point belongs completely to a cluster or doesn't belong to it (this is called hard assignement).

-Then during the **M step**, the algorithm will re-estimate the parameters of the model in order to maximize a convergence criterion.
+Then during the **M step**, the algorithm re-estimates the parameters of the model in order to maximize a convergence criterion.

 Finally the algorithm will stop if the difference between the value of the convergence